syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

 ## Footer Content

-We can provide Footer Content at the bottom of the Autocomplete's dropdown. [`DropDownFooterView`] property is used to set the content of the footer.The height of the Footer in the [`SfAutocomplete`] can be adjusted by the property [`DropDownFooterViewHeight`].
+We can provide Footer Content at the bottom of the Autocomplete's dropdown.
+[DropDownFooterView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_DropdownFooterView) property is used to set the content of the footer.The height of the Footer in the [SfAutocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) can be adjusted by the property [DropDownFooterViewHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_DropdownFooterViewHeight).

-The following code example illustrate how to set Footer content in [`SfAutocomplete`].
+The following code example illustrate how to set Footer content in [SfAutocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html).

 {% tabs %}